woset-workshop/woset-workshop.github.io/WOSET2021-schedule.md

 # WOSET 2021 Schedule

-Each time will be a Q&A with the presenting author via the workshop Zoom call.
-For the short papers, discussion will be chat in the WOSET Slack Workspace.
+All short paper videos in a given time slot will be shown sequentially followed by a 5 or 6 minute Q&A with the authors.
+Long paper videos in a given time slot will also be shown sequentially followed by a 6 minute Q&A with the authors.
+Poster presentations will last 5 minutes each.

 # Short Papers